We currently have the following job vacancies at New Community Church:

-Closing date for applications: 14th August 2017.
+Closing date for applications: Sunday 5 January 2020.

-New Community Sholing Children and Families Worker:
+10.30am Service (Sholing) Children and Families Worker:

 Salary: Dependent on experience and qualifications.

 Our 10.30am service (Sholing) leaders are looking for a part-time children and families worker to join their team.
 This new role has been created in order to assist with the running of the existing children's programme and the volunteers, whilst seeking to develop connections within our local community – for example schools, pre-schools, community groups and local families.

 We're passionate about seeing children and young people meet with God and are looking for someone who can bring creativity, passion and organisation to the role.
 The successful candidate will have a strong understanding of the key stages in children’s development.
 We aspire to lay a strong, age appropriate Biblical foundation for our children, whilst communicating the Christian faith in a way that is fun and full of life.
 Good verbal and written communication skills are essential, with the ability to communicate effectively with both adults and children in a variety of environments.